leenaIT/IT320Project/README.md

 To enhance engagement and community interaction, Mehar offers users the ability to **rate and review workshops**, as well as access an **Explore page** where they can share their workshop experiences and post content reflecting their learning journey.

-Mehar supports **both Arabic and English**, ensuring a seamless and inclusive experience for users from different backgrounds.
-The project aims to **promote learning and personal development** by providing an integrated environment that facilitates access to educational opportunities and fosters connections among individuals with shared interests.